 The seaplane flights were the pinnacle of our trip to Vancouver.
 Where I’m from, there is no such thing as flying on water.
 The only people that do fly on water are badass firefighters and a few private mavericks.
 In 2018, I don’t believe there is a single Seaplane scheduled airline in Europe.
 But feel free to correct me if I’m wrong.

-In Vancouver, the choice is there.
+In Vancouver, the choice is comfortable.
 There are three main companies, Harbour Air (comprised of Harbour Air, Saltspring Air and Whistler Air), Seair Seaplanes and Kenmore Air.
 All fly from Vancouver Harbour on the North side of downtown and YVR Sea Harbour, also called Richmond, south from YVR international airport except for Kenmore.

 As for the types, Harbour Air mostly fly De Havilland Single Otters, two Twin Otters, a few Cessna 208 Caravans and still quite a few classic Beavers.
 Seair has Caravans, Beavers, Turbo beavers and 185 Skywagons.
 The Beaver was a no brainer.
 As it turned out, given our plans, the Beavers are not easy to catch on scheduled flights, especially to Vancouver Island where we were headed.